 The First Step: How One Girl Put Segregation on Trial by Susan E. Goodman, illustrated by E. B. Lewis (Ages 6-9) — For slightly older audiences, or audiences with an understanding of fights for equal rights, this will be a fascinating book!
 People generally think of segregation as an issue in the South, and of civil rights as something from the mid-1900s.
 But Goodman and Lewis tell the story of Sarah Roberts of Boston, whose family fought for integrated schooling in 1847, eventually leading the way to integration in Boston schools in 1855 (and even more eventually to Brown v.
 Board of Education victory of 1954, almost 100 years later!

 When Marian Sang by Pam Munoz Ryan, illustrated by Brian Selznick (Ages 6-10) — This one is long, but Marian Anderson’s story is one to share.
-From battling racism in America to singing for crowds overseas to performing on the steps of the Lincoln Memorial, it’s an incredible journey.
+From battling racism in America to singing for crowds overseas to performing on the steps of the Lincoln Memorial (as a result of being blocked from performing at Constitution Hall because of the color of her skin), it’s an incredible journey.
 Break this one into smaller segments for younger audiences, as the content should be appropriate for them, too.